xonq/tutorials/funannotate.md

 ```
 cp /users/PAS1046/osu10393/program/singularity/funannotate/funannotate.sh ~/software/funannotate
 ```
-##### - to activate and interact with the funannotate container:
+##### - activate and interact with the funannotate container:
 ```
 singularity run ~/software/funannotate/funannotate_1.7.4.sif
 source ~/software/funannotate/fuannotate.sh
 ```
-NOTE - You should only use the singularity container to run funannotate commands - to deactivate, simply press CTRL + D or execute `exit`.
+NOTE - Only use the singularity container to run funannotate commands - to deactivate, simply press CTRL + D or use `exit`.

 <br />

 ### 2A.
 Install external software.
 #### GeneMark
-We are using an existing installation.
-You need to accept the licensing at http://topaz.gatech.edu/GeneMark/license_download.cgi and then run the code below.
+We are using a local installation.
+Accept the licensing at http://topaz.gatech.edu/GeneMark/license_download.cgi and then run the code below.
 If you wish to install your own, you must follow the instructions on the website, and edit the genemark paths in `funannotate.sh`.

-##### - copy a permissions key or download your own and place in home:
+##### - copy a permissions key / download your own and place in home then copy GeneMark:
 ```
 cp /users/PAS1046/osu10393/.gm_key ~/
 cp /user/PAS1046/osu10393/program/gmes_petap ~/software/gmes_petap